BR0kEN-/cikit/docs/_posts/2018-05-13-platform-sh-fail-on-deploy.md

   deploy: 'bash scripts/.platform/hooks/hook.sh deploy'
 ```

-The `.platform` directory (in a project root) isn't available on Platform.sh environments during `deploy` operation so that's why the directory with the same name is in `scripts` subdirectory.
-There we will store our custom, Platform.sh related scripts.
+The `.platform` directory in a project root isn't available on Platform.sh environments during `deploy` so that's why we create the same-named subdirectory inside the `scripts` and store our custom scripts there.
 {: .notice--info}

 ### hook.sh: implementation

-The `scripts/.platform/hooks/hook.sh` is general for every project and all you have to modify per project is the `APP_DIR_RELATIVE` and `PROCESS_SUBDIRS` (read the description for every one of them in the code).
+The `scripts/.platform/hooks/hook.sh` is general and all you have to modify per project is the `APP_DIR_RELATIVE` and `PROCESS_SUBDIRS` (read the description for each of them in the code).

 ```bash
 #!/usr/bin/env bash